Texas Tech University

 1. Background

-Texas Tech University has the responsibility to protect the integrity of the roles of the faculty and students during the period of students' graduate or undergraduate enrollment in any university course.
-For purposes of this OP, “faculty” refers to all tenured, non-tenured tenure-track, and non-tenure-track faculty, including instructors and teaching assistants.
+Texas Tech University has the responsibility to protect the integrity of the roles of the faculty and students during the period of students’ graduate or undergraduate enrollment in any university course.
+For purposes of this OP, “faculty” refers to all tenured, non-tenured tenure-track, and non-tenure-track faculty, including part-time instructors.
+“Teaching assistants” refers to Texas Tech University graduate students who are employed as teaching assistants or graduate part-time instructors.

 2. Criteria

-Faculty and teaching assistants must avoid charging a fee for tutoring any student enrolled in the faculty member's classes.
-The appearance of conflict of interest should be avoided; therefore, the department chair should be notified of any tutoring arrangement made by a faculty member / teaching assistant.
+Faculty and teaching assistants must avoid charging a fee for tutoring any student enrolled in the faculty member’s or teaching assistant’s classes.
+The appearance of conflict of interest must be avoided; therefore, a faculty member / teaching assistant must notify the department chair of any and all tutoring arrangements for which a fee is received before such tutoring begins.

 3. Procedure